 An adolescent with a severe seizure disorder (5x/week) had this QEEG before and after treatment:

 After a course of neurofeedback, you can see he had a much improved QEEG (and only one seizure in 3 months).
 Notice the significant reduction of Delta and Theta activity.

 Brainmaps provide a great deal of additional information in a variety of tables and graphs.
 In addition to measures of the power of the EEG at various speeds, the Connectivity measures give information about but about how well one part of the brain is communicating with another part of the brain.

 This adolescent with ADHD and Obsessive Compulsive Disorder has difficulties with effective communication between various prefrontal and frontal lobe sites.

 Neurofeedback is a viable alternative for most individuals especially those who have been medication resistant, want to discontinue medication or who have not responded to traditional psychotherapy.
 It can be a stand-alone treatment with lasting results.

 In a typical 45 minute session, the clinician places electrodes on the scalp and records the brain waves in real time.
 The patient receives feedback through a variety of multimedia methods – sounds, images, games – when they are producing the desired brain waves.
 Software sends feedback to monitor Electrodes measures and

 records brainwaves.
-Neurofeedback teaches the patient how to self regulate their neurophysiological state a subsequent emotions, thoughts, and behaviors.
+Neurofeedback teaches the patient how to self-regulate their neurophysiological state a subsequent emotion, thoughts, and behaviors.
 They are equipped with the tools to regulate which can result in numerous improved symptoms including better sleep quality greater mental clarity, enhanced attention, and emotional resilience, among many others.